DominickCS/complete-javascript-course/README.md

 # Course Material and FAQ for my Complete JavaScript Course
-## Current Lecture : 42 : Intro to Objects
+## Current Lecture : 70 JavaScript in the Browser : DOM and Events
+### Completed JavaScript fundamentals 02/05/25!
 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.

 Use starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!